 Dallas to San Antonio Drive Time

-If you drove straight from Dallas-Fort Worth, TX to San Antonio, your driving time is approximately 4-4.5 hours in normal traffic on the main route (heading south on I-35).
+If you drove straight from Dallas-Fort Worth, TX, to San Antonio, your driving time would be approximately 4-4.5 hours in normal traffic on the main route (heading south on I-35).

-You can usually always count on at least some of traffic the main route, so we always add an extra half hour or so just for this.
+You can always count on at least some of the traffic on the main route, so we add an extra half hour or so just for this.

-Since we are stopping along the way and not just driving straight to San Antonio, you will want to allot for more time for sure!
+Since we are stopping along the way and not just driving straight to San Antonio, you will want to allot more time!

 You can also take other, more scenic routes when visiting Dallas and San Antonio, but they don’t contain these popular stops.

-So, if you want to take the more scenic drive through the back roads of Central Texas, then consider driving that way on the way from San Antonio to Dallas when you return home.
+So, if you want to take the more scenic drive through the back roads of Central Texas, consider driving that way from San Antonio to Dallas when you return home.

 Read Next: 19 State Parks Near San Antonio